reganmarie/DealerVision/README.md

 #### Create a manufacturer:
 **URL**
     http://localhost:8100/api/manufacturers/
-    Creating a manufacturer only requires a name.
-An id is automatically created.
+    Only required parameter is `name`
+    ID is automatically created

     {
     "name": "Chrysler"